intelligent-control-lab/Intent_Traj_Prediction/README.md

-# Adaptable Human Intention and Trajectory Predictionfor Human-Robot Collaboration
+# Adaptable Human Intention and Trajectory Prediction for Human-Robot Collaboration